 She started out conventionally like many of us, myself included, have.
-She built her career in higher education over the past 15 years she climbed the career ladder, bought a condo, and took one vacation a year.
+She built her career in higher education over the past 15 years as she climbed the career ladder, bought a condo, and took one vacation a year.
 In time the stress of a full time job and pursuing additional advanced degrees simultaneously took a toll on her health, which was the catalyst that pushed her to start traveling.
-Here’s the experience in Gail’s own words:
+Here’s her experience in Gail’s own words.

 What was the series of events that led to you deciding to quit your old job?

 Gail: I was sick and tired of being sick and tired.

 I definitely got stuck in the nonsense of society’s “shoulds.”
 There are many, especially for women, but just one example is that, “a responsible girl wouldn’t quit her job to backpack around the world” or, “It’s not safe for women to travel alone.”
 It’s perceived as indulgent, and even dangerous, which is bogus.

 My previous life was fundamentally misaligned with my core self.
 I was working so hard and so fast at a life that didn’t light me up.
 Eventually all of that pushing pushed my body over the edge.
 At the peak of it all I was chronically fatigued, riddled with anxiety, and easily 100 pounds overweight.
 Eventually I was diagnosed with Hashimoto’s, an autoimmune disease that attacks the thyroid.
 My adrenals were on the brink of failure.
 I’d had enough.
 It was time to be brave.

 For a lot of people, something catastrophic often happens to make them decide to make a big life change.
 How did something negative contribute to an experience that is now positive for you?